 Certificate requirements.
 Students must design, implement, and assess an interdisciplinary curriculum project in the public schools as well as produce a professional portfolio that documents the project.

 Candidates seeking the advanced certificate in curriculum supervision at IUP must satisfy all the following requirements before obtaining certification from the Pennsylvania Department of Education:

-1. Submission and acceptance of the Internship Proposal

-- 2. Enrollment in and satisfactory completion of 6 credits of CURR 798 Supervised Doctoral Internship - 3.
-Completion of an internship experience of 360 hours at the site specified in the Internship Proposal - 4.
+- 1. Submission and acceptance of the Internship Proposal - 2.
+Enrollment in and satisfactory completion of 6 credits of CURR 798 Supervised Doctoral Internship - 3.
+Completion of an internship experience of 360 hours at the site specified in the Internship Proposal.
+Submission of a portfolio to the program coordinator that documents successful completion of the internship including satisfactory evaluation by the district site coordinator and IUP internship supervisor.
+Portfolio must be submitted as an electronic document and not a link to a cloud-based service such as Google Drive. - 4.
 Submission of a professional portfolio to the Pennsylvania Department of Education highlighting professional growth as a result of the internship - 5.
 Passing the appropriate PRAXIS test as required by PDE